More About Shepha

 Machine embroidery can be immensely tricky to get right; numerous parameters can and will affect the end result.
-If you’re a digitiser, you’d like your hours’ worth of digitising effort translated well into good embroidery.
+If you’re a digitizer, you’d like your hours’ worth of digitizing effort translated well into good embroidery.
 If you’re handling at-the-machine embroidery, you’d prefer less knots, breakages and pulls.

 How do I choose a stabiliser / backing paper for my project?